ocp-power-automation/ocp4-upi-kvm/docs/terraform-provider-build.md

 # Steps to build terraform providers

-Follow below steps to setup terraform providers.
+Follow below steps based on your Terraform Client Machine Architecture to setup terraform providers.
 These steps are required to be followed before running the automation.

 ## On Mac/Linux
 Install latest go from https://golang.org/dl/ and set your GOPATH